Polycystic Ovary Syndrome (PCOS) & Fertility

 - Assisted reproduction technologies, including IVF

 The success rates with these treatments are very high.
-Ovulation defects are the most successfully treated area of infertility.
+Ovulation issues are the most successfully treated area of infertility.

 Typically during a first appointment your specialist will assess your medical history, and will most likely recommend investigations such as blood tests (many of these are bulk billed) and an ultrasound scan.
-The results of these will help you and your Fertility Specialist determine the next steps for your individual circumstances.
-You should feel comfortable in your initial appointment to mention any concerns you may have, and ask any questions.
+It is recommended that your partner also attend the initial consultation, if applicable.
+The results of these tests will help you and your Fertility Specialist determine the best next steps for your individual circumstances.
+You should feel comfortable to mention any concerns you may have and ask questions.

 For more information about polycystic ovarian syndrome, visit our Patient Information Booklets page.
 This booklet explains the symptoms, treatments and ways to cope with the stress of infertility.
 Download our Polycystic Ovarian Syndrome Booklet...